 How much does a Tiffany Setting Engagement Ring cost?

 Prices vary for the Tiffany setting.
-Price depends on the diamond size, colour and clarity used.
-An authentic Tiffany engagement ring (from Tiffany and Co.) will be very expensive compared to the same diamond set into a Tiffany style setting provided by another jeweller.
+The price depends on the diamond size, colour and clarity used.
+An authentic Tiffany engagement ring (from Tiffany and Co.) will be very expensive compared to the same diamond set into a Tiffany-style setting provided by another jeweller.

 What is a typical Tiffany engagement ring price?

 Many buyers ask us what the typical Tiffany engagement ring price is?
 Much depends on whether they choose a genuine Tiffany engagement ring.
 Or, whether they require a Tiffany style engagement ring.
 Between the two, a considerable price difference exists.
 In addition, the choice of diamond size and quality affects the price.
 In addition, the choice of the metal affects cost.
 18k Yellow Gold, Rose Gold and Platinum make popular choices with Platinum settings.

 The above Tiffany style ring design starts at £850 with a 0.25cts 4mm diamond set in Platinum.
 The price varies depending on the diamond size and quality chosen.